i Laws governing arbitration

 Qualifications and challenges to arbitrators

 Similar to the UNCITRAL Model Law, Section 19 of the Arbitration Act 2002 stipulates that an arbitrator may be challenged in circumstances that give rise to justifiable doubts as to his or her impartiality or independence.
 For instance, an arbitrator who received a subscription form for new shares of a party before an arbitration and subsequently granted the right to buy such shares to an employee under his supervision was deemed to have an obligation to disclose such fact, because this circumstance was likely to give rise to justifiable doubts as to his impartiality or independence.
-Having failed to do so, the arbitrator was disqualified by the Supreme Court.29 Furthermore, the Act imposes liability on arbitrators for civil actions conducted as an arbitrator with the intent to cause gross negligence giving rise to damage to any party.30
+Having failed to do so, the arbitrator was disqualified by the Supreme Court.31

 There has been some discussion among the responsible authorities and practitioners with regard to the need to provide stricter guidance on the ethical conduct of arbitrators and the prevention of unethical actions.
-The TAI has its own code of ethics for arbitrators,31 and in 2015, arbitration rules adopted by the THAC include rules relating to the conduct of arbitrators.32
+The TAI has its own code of ethics for arbitrators,33 and in 2015, arbitration rules adopted by the THAC included rules relating to the conduct of arbitrators.34

 iii Investor–state disputes